RufaelDev/EventMessageTrackSamples/README.md

 usage dash_event_fmp4 in.mpd out_event_track.cmfm track_id target_segment_duration (0=entire track)

+Note that if the duration is not known from the mpd you need to set it in the Manifest EventStream@endTime, as the cmaf event track needs to have a duration.

 ## fmp4_dash_event.cpp

 Program for converting an event track (CMAF based) back to XML format based on EventStream